10 Ways Your Car Is Warning That You Need Brake Service

 - Downshift.
 Let the engine do most of the work.
 If the brakes have failed, you need to get off the road.
 Downshift through the gears to reduce your speed so that you can get slowed down before trying to get stopped.

 - E-brake.
-Unless you have to, don’t just yank the handle or stomp on the e-brake, this will lock up the rear brakes send you in a spin if you are at speed.
-Instead, use the e-brake to scrub off speed slowly.
+Unless you have to, don’t just yank the handle or stomp on the emergency brake, this will lock up the rear brakes send you in a spin if you are at speed.
+Instead, use the emergency brake to scrub off speed slowly.
 A hand brake is better for this, but that all depends on your vehicle.
-If you moving slower than 30 or so, a full application of the e-brake is less likely to send the vehicle into a spin.
+If you moving slower than 30 MPH or so, a full application of the emergency brake is less likely to send the vehicle into a spin.

 - Controlled swerving.
 To scrub off speed, you can use the steering wheel to swerve the car side to side, slowly and deliberately.
 Don’t just yank the wheel one side to the other, that will cause a wreck.
 Once you get the vehicle slowed down, you can make harder turns to bring the vehicle to a stop.
 You are looking for a slow weave, not a hard turn.